 This project coordinates support for HPC users in Baden-Württemberg and the implementation of related measures and activities, including data intensive computing and large-scale scientific data management.

-By combining machine learning, sensor technology, network analysis and VR in digital twins, HLRS is developing planning and decision support tools for conflict analysis and reduction between cyclists and pedestrians.
+By combining machine learning, sensor technology, network analysis and virtual reality in digital twins, HLRS is developing planning and decision support tools for conflict analysis and reduction between cyclists and pedestrians.

 This coordination and support action is enhancing the activities of the EuroCC project by promoting collaboration and the exchange of knowledge and skills among HPC national competence centers across Europe.